This post was originally published on April 18, 2019 and has been updated for accuracy and comprehensiveness.

-- Environmental monitoring provides multi-site business owners with alerts and reports for a range of critical events, including temperature and refrigeration issues, water leaks and equipment failure.
+- Environmental monitoring provides multi-site business owners with alerts and reports for a range of critical events including temperature and refrigeration issues, water leaks and equipment failure.

 - IP video surveillance allows organizations to monitor multiple facilities by streaming video online.
-The ability to access video feeds and alerts for all locations is essential for your organization to identify risk and implement solutions in real time.
+The ability to access video feeds and alerts for all locations is essential for your organization to identify risks and implement solutions in real time.
 Most importantly, these services enable business owners to maintain central monitoring of all sites.

 - Managed Network Services that provide managed broadband infrastructure and network monitoring services from a single point of contact.

-- Monitored intrusion and fire alarms designed and installed to maximize protection while meeting local jurisdiction requirements of each site.
+- Monitored intrusion and fire alarms designed and installed to maximize protection, while meeting local jurisdiction requirements of each site.